 - Schengen Visa Fees India

 Book return flight tickets at least three months in advance.
 Now that you know your port of entry and exit, you can start drafting a rough idea of your itinerary.

 Begin the visa application process right after.

 Personal Note: I booked my return flights between Rome and Bangalore through Kuwait Airways for quite a decent price at Rs.
 32000 (three months in advance) for Feb 2018.
-But then Kuwait airways ended up delaying my baggage for most of the duration of my travel.
+But then Kuwait Airways ended up delaying my baggage for most of the duration of my travel.
 Consider this as a warning post, and stay away from Kuwait Airways.
-They not only lost my baggage but also of business class passengers.
+They not only lost my baggage but also business class passengers.
 How often does that happen?
-Anyway, that’s a story for another post.
+Anyway, I digress.

-Travel tip: While choosing a flight, read their cancellation policies.
+The Roving Heart Insider Tip: While choosing a flight, read their cancellation policies.
 Booking through third-party websites might fetch you minor deals, but can cost you dearly in the long term.
 It’s always better to choose a flight with a free cancellation so that even if plans change later or visa gets rejected (in the worst case), it won’t be in vain.
 I’d suggest you to compare flights to Italy on Skyscanner as it’ll help you make an informed decision.
 Then, you can book directly on the airlines website through Skyscanner.

-You will have to apply for a Schengen tourist visa through a Schengen country if the countries you are planning to visit comes in the Schengen area.
+You will have to apply for a Schengen tourist visa through a Schengen country if the countries you are planning to visit come from the Schengen area.
 Here’s a Schengen area countries list.

 The underlying process almost remains the same whether you are applying from Italy or other Schengen countries.
 But, there could be underlying caveats specific to the embassy you are applying from.
 So, make sure to go through the respective website to get a better idea.

 Depending on your itinerary, choose a Schengen country to apply for a visa with one of the two criteria.